ArkylTrulock/Analytics_VA/Python_Projects/Fashion_Retail_Sales_Data_Analysis/5_Prescriptive_Sales_Analysis/README.md

 ![Barplot - Top 10 Customers By CLTV-Days](../5_Prescriptive_Sales_Analysis/Assets/Py_23_Top_10_Customers_By_CLTV_Days_Barplot.png)
 *Generated using seaborn library*
 #

+### **🔍 Insights**

+- **Key Insights & Interpretations:**.

+- **Trends And Implications:**.

+- **Actionable Takeaways:**.

+#
 **Barplot - Top 10 Customers By CLTV-Months**
 ![Barplot - Top 10 Customers By CLTV-Months](../5_Prescriptive_Sales_Analysis/Assets/Py_24_Top_10_Customers_By_CLTV_Months_Barplot.png)
 *Generated using seaborn library*
 #

+### **🔍 Insights**

+- **Key Insights & Interpretations:**.
+  - Customers 4040 and 4109 have the highest CLTV, each contributing over $10,000, highlighting their significant value.
+  - The top 10 customers have CLTV values ranging from approximately $6,478 to $10,833, indicating diverse levels of engagement.
+  - There is a noticeable drop in CLTV after the top two customers, suggesting a concentration of high value at the top.

+- **Trends And Implications:**.
+  - The high CLTV of the top customers underscores the importance of retention strategies to maintain this revenue stream.
+  - The drop in CLTV between the top two and other customers suggests opportunities to uplift the lower cohort to similar levels.
+  - Recognising spending behavior differences can assist in creating tailored engagement and upselling strategies.

+- **Actionable Takeaways:**.
+  - Focus on personalised retention campaigns for the top two customers to ensure continued loyalty.
+  - Develop strategies to enhance engagement for customers below the top two to elevate their CLTV further.
+  - Consider segmenting customers to offer targeted promotions that resonate with individual spending habits.

+#
 **Heatmap - Strategic Insights: Correlation Analysis Of Key Metrics**
 ![Heatmap - Strategic Insights: Correlation Analysis Of Key Metrics](../5_Prescriptive_Sales_Analysis/Assets/Py_38_Strategic_Insights_Correlation_Analysis_Of_Key_Metrics_Heatmap.png)
 *Generated using seaborn library*
 #

+### **🔍 Insights**

+- **Key Insights & Interpretations:**.
+  - There is a strong positive correlation between monetary value and average order value (0.91), indicating that higher spending customers also tend to make larger purchases.
+  - Frequency and purchase frequency daily show a high correlation (0.95), suggesting frequent buyers maintain consistent purchasing patterns.
+  - Recency has a negative correlation with customer lifespan days (-0.79), meaning recent purchases are less common among long-term customers.

+- **Trends And Implications:**.
+  - The strong link between monetary and order value emphasizes the importance of focusing on high spenders for revenue growth.
+  - High correlation in purchase frequency highlights the need to sustain engagement with frequent buyers to maintain sales volume.
+  - The negative correlation of recency and lifespan suggests segments with former long engagement might require different re-engagement strategies.

+- **Actionable Takeaways:**.
+  - Prioritise marketing efforts toward customers with high average order values to maximize revenue potential.
+  - Maintain and enhance communication with frequent buyers to reinforce engagement and loyalty.
+  - Develop targeted reactivation campaigns for long-term customers to increase recency and foster continued loyalty.

+#
 **Histplot - Recency Distribution**
 ![Histplot - Recency Distribution](../5_Prescriptive_Sales_Analysis/Assets/Py_39_Recency_Distribution_Histplot.png)
 *Generated using seaborn library*
 #

+### **🔍 Insights**

+- **Key Insights & Interpretations:**.
+  - The majority of customers have made a purchase within the last 5 days, with 36.75% in this recency category.
+  - The median falls at 12 days, indicating half of the customer base has purchased within this timeframe.
+  - There is a sharp decline in customer numbers as recency increases beyond 26 days.

+- **Trends And Implications:**.
+  - Most customers are engaging frequently, showing strong short-term retention and recent activity.
+  - The quick drop-off in numbers after the median suggests a need for strategies to keep customers engaged beyond two weeks.
+  - Understanding the behavior of less frequent customers could improve long-term retention efforts.

+- **Actionable Takeaways:**.
+  - Capitalise on strong short-term engagement by reinforcing loyalty programs or exclusive offers within the first few weeks.
+  - Develop re-engagement campaigns targeting customers in the 20-40 day range to prevent falling engagement.
+  - Analyse customer segments with recency beyond 26 days to identify barriers to more frequent purchases.

+#
 **Dataframe - Top 5 Active Customers**
 ![Dataframe - Top 5 Active Customers](../5_Prescriptive_Sales_Analysis/Assets/Py_40_Top_5_Active_Customers.png)
 *Generated using pandas library*
+#

+### **🔍 Insights**

+- **Key Insights & Interpretations:**.
+  - The top active customers all fall into the "Very High" CLTV tier, indicating significant engagement and value.
+  - Their average order values range from 274 to 626, showing diverse purchasing behaviors within high-value segments.
+  - Recency is strong across most customers, with recent purchases indicating ongoing engagement.

+- **Trends And Implications:**.
+  - Consistent high CLTV suggests these customers are important for sustaining business revenue and growth.
+  - The variation in average order value might imply different needs or preferences that can be catered to individually.
+  - The overall high purchase frequency demonstrates effective retention strategies encouraging repeat purchases.

+- **Actionable Takeaways:**.
+  - Continue to nurture these high-value customers with personalized offers to maintain engagement and loyalty.
+  - Analyse individual purchasing patterns to tailor marketing and product recommendations effectively.
+  - Ensure communication remains consistent and relevant to sustain their high levels of activity and prevent churn.

 #
 **Dataframe - Top 5 Churned Customers**
 ![Dataframe - Top 5 Churned Customers](../5_Prescriptive_Sales_Analysis/Assets/Py_41_Top_5_Inactive_Customers.png)